What's New :

 • Main Power Projects/ Dam: Gandhi Sagar Dam, Rana Pratap Sagar Dam, Jawahar Sagar Dam, and Kota Barrage.

-• The National Chambal Sanctuary is located along river Chambal on the tri-junction of Rajasthan, Madhya Pradesh and Uttar Pradesh.
+• The National Chambal Sanctuary is located along the Chambal River at the intersection of Rajasthan, Madhya Pradesh, and Uttar Pradesh.

-• It is known for critically endangered gharial, the red-crowned roof turtle, and the endangered Ganges river dolphin.
+• It is home to highly endangered species like the gharial, red-crowned roof turtle, and Ganges river dolphin.

 X